The Advice Service is here for you today call us on 02392843478

 Phase 1 - Early Intervention

-At this phase, an authorised person will be identified to bring the case forward.
-This person will review the concerns and will write to explain the suspected breach or regulations, including an evidence to support this allegation.
+At this phase, an Authorised Person will be identified to bring the case forward.
+This person will review the concerns and write to explain the suspected breach of regulations, including evidence to support this allegation.
 A meeting will then be arranged between the relevant individuals.
-It is possible to move straight to phase 2 (where suitable sanctions are not available at stage 1).
+It is possible to move straight to Phase 2 if suitable sanctions are not available at Stage 1.

-This meeting will seek to discuss possible interventions that can be put in place to address concerns raised.
-If this matter can be resolved satisfactorily at this stage, appropriate interventions or outcomes will be put in place to address these concerns and no further action is required.
+This meeting will seek to discuss possible interventions to address the concerns raised.
+If the matter can be resolved satisfactorily at this stage, appropriate interventions or outcomes will be put in place to address these concerns, and no further action is required.

-If this matter cannot be resolved at this stage, or the matter is regarded to be of a serious nature, the Authorised Person will proceed to a Phase 2 Investigation.
+If the matter cannot be resolved at this stage or is regarded as serious, the Authorised Person will proceed to a Phase 2 Investigation.

 Phase 2 - Investigation

 If a case cannot be resolved in Phase 1, the matter will be formally investigated by an investigator who has not previously been involved in the case.
-The investigator will aim to determine whether a breach in regulations has occurred and whether it was the student responsible for this breach OR whether unacceptable behaviour has taken place.
+The investigator will aim to determine whether a breach of regulations has occurred and whether the student is responsible for this breach, or whether unacceptable behaviour has taken place.

 If the student is on a course with Professional Statutory and Regulatory Body expectations, this will also be considered.

-The student whose behaviour has been drawn into question will then be invited to a meeting to discuss the allegation further.
-They will then consider the evidence and determine whether, on the balance of probability, the student’s behaviour was unacceptable.
+The student whose behaviour has been questioned will then be invited to a meeting to discuss the allegation further.
+The investigator will consider the evidence and determine whether, on the balance of probabilities, the student’s behaviour was unacceptable.

-There are three possible conclusions from a Phase 2 investigation.
-These are as follows:
+There are three possible conclusions from a Phase 2 investigation:

-1. The matter is resolved and sanctions agreed by all parties and the case will be closed.
+1. The matter is resolved and sanctions are agreed by all parties, and the case will be closed.

-2. The student's behaviour has been considered as unacceptable OR has been found to breach academic regulations.
-The investigator will decide if it will be dealt with as a Phase 1, 2 or 3 behavioural/academic offence.
+2. The student's behaviour has been considered unacceptable or found to breach academic regulations.
+The investigator will decide if it should be dealt with as a Phase 1, 2, or 3 behavioural/academic offence.
 If considered a Phase 3, it will be escalated to the next stage of the process.

-3. The student has not been considered to be in breach of regulations and the matter will be closed.
+3. The student has not been found to be in breach of regulations, and the matter will be closed.

 Phase 3 - Escalation